JavaScriptKC/workshop/readme.md

 #Modules
 - Modules should comply with CommonJS
-- require() wraps in a closure that has access to module.exports
+- require() wraps in a closure that has access to module.export

 ```JavaScript
 var module = { exports: { } };